hhu-bsinfo/D3OS/README.md

 To run the build commands _cargo-make_ is required.
 Install it with:

-`cargo install cargo-make`
+`cargo install --no-default-features cargo-make`

 Further the following packages for Debian/Ubuntu based systems (or their equivalent packages on other distributions) need to be installed:

-`apt install build-essential nasm mtools fdisk zstd `
+`apt install build-essential nasm mtools fdisk zstd`

 To run the final OS image _QEMU_ is required: